M-Zimerman/EduBot/readme.md

 EduBot will then perform the analysis and generate a DOCX report based on the `template.docx` file.

+## Notes

+- Program uses the 'gpt-4' model which is limited to around 8k tokens.
+Keep the date ranges short to ensure proper operations.
+- If longer date ranges are required, use the 'gpt-4-32k' model by editing the gptConn.py file and changing the model.

+## Left to do

+- Create a GUI for the main app
+- refactor the code where needed
+- add proper validation for additional bad user input such as a endDate ending sooner than the startDate

 ## Contributing

 We welcome contributions to EduBot!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.